Hooters Road Trip

 • The results screen and back of the box use screenshots from a different version of the game.
 Visually the HUD is completely wrong and some of the visuals are slightly different.

-• None of the waitresses / models / actresses are given credit in the manual.
+• None of the waitresses/models/actresses are given credit in the manual or end credits of the game.

-• Rain will actually change direction with you, another nice little touch.
+• Rain will change direction with you, another nice little touch.

 • Thunder is the fastest car in the game with the best controls to match – once you have it, you can ace the game.

-• If you let the game go into demo mode from the title screen, you’ll actually see the CPU controlled car bump into the NPC cars, and if you’re lucky, see a traffic jam happen where none of the CPU cars know what to do, so they all just start going in reverse.
+• If you let the game go into demo mode from the title screen, you’ll see the CPU-controlled car bump into the NPC cars, and if you’re lucky, see a traffic jam happen where none of the CPU cars know what to do, so they all just start going in reverse.

-• By placing first 1st in every race across every circuit, you can finish the entire game in less then 2 hours.
+• By placing first 1st in every race across every circuit, you can finish the entire game in less than 2 hours.

 • The taxi’s rooftop ad board is Hoplite Research’s logo.